niftools/blender_niftools_addon/docs/user/ui/index.rst

 The Blender Niftools Addon both integrates and expands Blender's UI.
 This section of the document outlines which sections of the default options are used.
-It also describes any custom UI that is added by the plugin.
+It also describes any custom UI that is added by the addon.

 Import and Export Operators
 ---------------------------